hpcflow/matflow/docs/source/index.rst

 ===================================

 MatFlow is an open source Python framework for managing computational materials science workflows.
+It is designed to be flexible and extensible, allowing users to link together existing tools and run anlaysis pipelines.
+It aims to support reproducible science by documenting workflows in the form of YAML files which can be shared and reused.

 It was originally developed by [Adam Plowman](https://lightform.org.uk/people/dr-adam-plowman) and is actively supported by researchers at the University of Manchester's [LightForm group](https://lightform.org.uk/) and collaborators.
 For an example of usage, see [Plowman et al. 2023](https://doi.org/10.12688/materialsopenres.17516.1).